miketynes/globus-labs.github.io/_projects/cloud-provisioing.markdown

 image: "provision.png"
 teaser: "We are developing methods to automate the provisioning of cloud computing infrastructure"
 featured: false
 description: "Cloud platforms are increasingly relied upon to conduct large scale science.
 However, the method by which infrastructure is provisioned and managed are ad hoc.
-We are developing new methods to profile application performance, predict cloud market conditions, and automate provisioning decisions.."
+We are developing new methods to profile application performance, predict cloud market conditions, and automate provisioning decisions."
 ---

 Cloud computing has the potential to revolutionize scientific computing, much as it has transformed